folone/.emacs.d/README.markdown

 ## Structure

-The init.el file is where everything begins.
-It's the first file to get loaded.
-The starter-kit-* files provide what I consider to be better defaults, both for different programming languages and for built-in Emacs features like bindings or registers.
+The init.el and overconfig.el files is where everything begins. init.el is the first file to get loaded. overconfig.el, on the other hand, is a file, intended for a user to customize.
+The starter-kit-* files provide what is considered to be better defaults, both for different programming languages and for built-in Emacs features like bindings or registers.